syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ### Load more on Infinite scroll

-SfListView allows the load more to add more items by scrolling infinite times.
+You can add more items by scrolling infinite times.
 To make infinite scroll, follow the code example.

 {% highlight c# %}
 public class LoadMoreViewModel:INotifyPropertyChanged